xaviervalarino/portfolio/src/case-studies/fringe-studio.md

 #### Testing how users selected furniture
-A simple prototype was created to test the concept.
-It performed poorly.
+A simple prototype was created to test the concept---it performed poorly.
 The interface just didn't click for majority of participants.
-Half didn't know that the furniture module was draggable, and <sup>2</sup>&frasl;<sub>5</sub> hated selecting dimensions through the slide control.
+Half didn't know that the furniture module was draggable, and 40% hated selecting dimensions through the slide control.

 ![](../assets/img/mixi-modular-early-version-control-panel-at-the-top.png)